JesseEarley/2021-Accessibility-Toolbar/README.md

 - --accessibility-tools-highlightColor: Specifcy the color that links should be highlighted in when **Highlight Links** option is selected  - default is #f00
 - --accessibility-tools-textSize: Specify the base font size when **Increase Font Size** is selected  - default is 16px (See note above about Increase Text Size feature)
 - --accessibility-tools-letterSpacing: Specify the distance between letters when **Increase Letter Spacing** is selected - default is .2rem;
+- --accessibility-tools-readabilityBarTop: #000 : Specify the color of the top border of the readability bar - default is #000;
+- --accessibility-tools-readabilityBarBottom: #000; Specify the color of the bottom border of the readability bar - default is #000;

 ## Usage
 The toolbar can be triggered in a variety of methods: